nikos7688/production_plan/README.md

 asked to produce below the minimum power it generates when turned on.
 In such cases, we change the resource allocation in the model in order to avoid overproduction.
 The serial activation makes it a rather simple task.
-For example, in order to increase the power provided by the 2nd big gas-fired plant and make it equal to its pmin, we reduce proportionately the supply of the 1st big gas-fired plant.
-The same way, if we want to make the power of the small gas-fired plant equal to its pmin we reduce proportionately the supply of 2nd big gas-fired plant.
+For example, in order to increase the power provided by the 2nd big gas-fired plant and make it equal to its Pmin, we reduce proportionately the supply of the 1st big gas-fired plant.
+The same way, if we want to make the power of the small gas-fired plant equal to its Pmin we reduce proportionately the supply of 2nd big gas-fired plant.
 In the case of the 1st big gas-fired plant we have two options; either we substitute it with the small gas-fired plant or we reduce proportionately the supply of the big windpark.
 All these changes take place so as to ensure